How Divorce Mediation Works: 5 Steps

 Step Five: Ongoing Support

-While your marriage is ending, if you have children, you will be forever linked as parents.
+While your marriage is ending, you will be forever linked as parents.
 As your children grow and your lives change your parenting agreements will need to change as well.
 If you find that you get stuck, whether it’s something major, like a move, or relatively minor, like pickup times for Christmas vacation, I continue to be a resource to help you work through issues and prevent them becoming a full scale conflict.
-Just knowing that you have a resource if you get stuck can help things run more smoothly